What is CERT?

 - ADOT Driver License Motor Vehicle 39 Month Record Request

-- CPR-AED-FirstAid Card ( Offered for FREE )
+- CPR-AED-FirstAid Card

-Annual Required Training's:
+Required Annual Training's:

 - Discrimination & Harassment Prevention Training